Causality-Aware Transformer Networks for Robotic Navigation: Causality-Aware Transformer Networks

 \textbf{Visual Encoder} We fine-tune the pre-trained CLIP ResNet-50 model \cite{radford2021learning} as the Visual Encoder to convert the visual signal $S_{i}$ into features $z_{s_{i}}$ because CLIP is proven to be effective for the Embodied AI tasks \cite{khandelwal2022simple}.

-\textbf{Objective \& Action Embedding} The Objective and Actions are given in the text format, such as ``Find the laptop'', ``Move Forward'', and ``Turn Left''.
-We utilize a simple Embedding layer to transform the Objective and previous actions $a_{i}$ into features $h_{o}$ and $h_{a_{i}}$.
+\textbf{Goal \& Action Embedding} Since the number of possible targets and actions in each task is finite, we utilize a simple Embedding layer, which functions as a lookup table that stores embeddings of a fixed dictionary, to transform the Objective and Actions $a_{i}$ such as \textit{Find the laptop}, \textit{Move Forward}, and \textit{Turn Left} into features $h_{o}$ and $h_{a_{i}}$.

 \textbf{Feature Post-Processing} After obtaining the representations of the visual signal of each state $z_{s_{i}}$ and the representation of the goal $h_{o}$, we pass these features to a Feature Post-Processing Module, which is designed to integrate objective-related information into the visual representation of each state serves to reinforce the causal relationship between the objective and the subsequent action (Assumption~\ref{assumption:state_goal_action}).
 Consequently, the Feature Post-Processing Module generates a distinct set of features $h_{s_{i}}$ for each state.